mercadolibre/mobile-dependencies_whitelist/README.md

 The repo uses [this branching model](http://nvie.com/posts/a-successful-git-branching-model/).

-## Whats New ?

-- Full rollout of Bintray as maven repository (releases and experimental libraries should be deployed in Bintray).

 ## What does the library plugin do for us?

 This plugin add new tasks to the Gradle build script that applies them (except the base plugin).
 The goal of these tasks is to test and publish Android libraries to Maven repositories, but running some other important tasks before: